block42-blockchain-company/fantom-staker-info/smart-contract/README.md

 ## Licence

 This project is licensed under the MIT license.
-For more information see LICENSE.md.

 ```
 The MIT License